danielgeorgiev7/SoftUni-React-Project/Documentation.md

-# SoftUni-React-Project
-Vista Madridista Website Documentation
+# Vista Madridista Website Documentation

-Project Overview
+## Project Overview

 Vista Madridista is a platform dedicated to fans of Real Madrid, providing a space for users to engage with each other through posts, comments, and likes.